chingu-voyages/v9-bears-team-30/README.md

 ### Usage
 - Clone the repository.
 - Navigate into the project root.
-- Install server dependencies.
-From the project root: `cd server && npm install`.
-- Install client dependencies.
-From the project root: `cd client && npm install`.
+- Install all dependencies.
+From the project root: `npm install`.
 - Run in development mode.
 From the project root: `npm run dev`.
-If you get any webpack errors, try `cd client && npm install --save-dev -g webpack webpack-dev-server`
+If you get any webpack errors, try `npm install --save-dev -g webpack webpack-dev-server`.
+- Run Eslint.
+From the project root: `npm run lint`.

 ### Tech Stack
 - Server-side: GraphQL - Apollo Server